Arsenal hero Pierre-Emerick Aubameyang named Uefa Europa League Player of the Week | Goal.com

 *Team of the Week is based purely on form shown in the matchday in question.#UEL | @FedEx

-Aubameyang has scored 29 league goals across all competitions including 20 in the English top-flight this season and he is a strong contender for the league’s Golden Boot with two goals behind Liverpool’s Mohamed Salah.
+Aubameyang has scored 29 league goals across all competitions, including 20 in the English top-flight this season and he is a contender for the league’s Golden Boot, with two goals fewer than Liverpool’s Mohamed Salah.

 On Sunday, the 29-year-old will aim to end the 2018-19 Premier League season on a high when Arsenal visit Burnley at Turf Moor.